gSchool/ada-1-intro-to-ruby/02-methods/10-keyword-arguments.md

 # Keyword and Optional Arguments

 ## Learning Goals

+By the end of this lesson, we will be able to...

 - Differentiate between _positional_ and _keyword_ arguments
 - Use _optional arguments_ to simplify method signatures
 - Add _default values_ to method parameters